Big Data and Hadoop (170 Blogs) Become a Certified Professional

 What is Apache Pig Latin?

 Apache Pig create a simpler procedural language abstraction over Map Reduce to expose a more Structured Query Language (SQL)-like interface for Hadoop applications called Apache Pig Latin, So instead of writing a separate Map Reduce application, you can write a single script in Apache Pig Latin that is automatically parallelized and distributed across a cluster.
 In simple words, Pig Latin, is a sequence of simple statements taking an input and producing an output.
 The input and output data are composed of bags, maps, tuples and scalar.
-Learn more about Big Data and its applications from the Data Engineering Course in Hyderabad.
+Learn more about Big Data and its applications from the Azure Data Engineering Course in Hyderabad.

 Apache Pig Execution Modes: